 Are you still undecided whether or not Argentina might be an appealing destination for you?
 On wearefreemovers you can find a selection of 6 academic institutions offering you the possibility of spending a semester or a full academic year in Argentina.
 Let’s check some statistics about them.

-Here you can see the positioning of the Argentinian institutions among the world’s best universities rankings.
+Here you can see the positions of the Argentinian institutions among the world’s best universities rankings:

 |NAME||QS||THE||ARWU||CWUR||CWTS||Eduniversal palmes||U.S. News & World Report's Best Global Universities Rankings||Webometrics|

 |Universidad Torcuato Di Tella||651-700||-||-||-||-||3||-||-|